Apollo.io vs Salesloft: Side-by-Side 2026 Sales Comparison

 Which tool should a 10-rep startup pick?

 At 10 reps, the deciding factors are total cost, time to value, and admin overhead.
 Apollo is the all-in-one value play.
 Salesloft is the workflow-led engagement platform for mid-market and enterprise teams.
-For startup-stage teams, the lower-cost option in this comparison is almost always the right starting point.
-You can graduate to the enterprise tier once your motion is proven.
+The lower-cost option in this comparison is almost always the right starting point for startup-stage teams.
+You can graduate once your motion is proven.